project-oak/oak/docs/abi.md

 up of an 8-byte channel handle value (little-endian u64) followed by a single channel status byte.
-Invalid handles will have an `INVALID_CHANNEL`, `ORPHANED`, or `PERMISSION_DENIED` status, but `wait_on_channels` return value will only fail for internal errors or if _all_ channels are invalid.
+Invalid handles will have an `INVALID_CHANNEL`, `ORPHANED`, or `PERMISSION_DENIED` status, but `wait_on_channels` return value will only fail for internal errors or if the runtime is terminating.

 - `param[0]: usize`: Address of handle status buffer
 - `param[1]: u32`: Count N of handles provided